KilianDeBock/Free3Dm/content/products/business products/resins/MedicalBiocompatibleRigidResinDescription.content.md

 ﻿## Description

-FormLabs’ PU Rigid 1000 resin is a medical-grade resin that can be used to create products that require long-term skin contact, high strength, and high durability.
+Our Medical Biocompatible Rigid resin is a medical-grade resin that can be used to create products that require long-term skin contact, high strength, and high durability.
 Its high strength and durability make it ideal for orthotics and orthopedic braces.

 **Difficulty Level**: Professional